 The majority of respondents supported the proposed waterside upgrades but didn’t overwhelmingly support the proposed seasonal carpark upgrade options.

 Some respondents requested provision of a safe harbour or rock wall to address the impact of waves on the ramp.
-However, engineers have advised this is not a feasible option for environmental and amenity reasons at St Leonards.
+However, engineers have advised this is not a feasible option for St Leonards.

 A significant number of responses were also received opposing the overflow cark as it would require the removal of a number of mature cypress trees to accommodate the car park.
 The mature trees are over 80 years old and near their end of life.